Genie-Kim/clipres/README.md

 This project is under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Citation
-If you find our work useful in your research, please consider citing:
+f you find our work useful in your research, please consider citing:
 ```
 @inproceedings{wang2021cris,
   title={CRIS: CLIP-Driven Referring Image Segmentation},